PeyalBepari81/Peyal-s_Portfolio_project/SQL_Project/BOOK _ORDER_ANALYSIS/README.md

 🧠 Queries Implemented

-🔹 Basic Queries
+Basic Queries

-Retrieve all books in the “Fiction” genre
+1. Retrieve all books in the "Fiction" genre

-Find books published after the year 1950
+2. Find books published after the year 1950

-List all customers from Canada
+3. List all customers from Canada

-Show orders placed in November 2023
+4. Show orders placed in November 2023

-Retrieve the total stock of books available
+5. Retrieve the total stock of books available

-Find details of the most expensive book
+6. Find the details of the most expensive book

-Show customers who ordered more than 1 quantity
+7. Show all customers who ordered more than 1 quantity of a book

-Retrieve all orders where total amount exceeds $20
+8. Retrieve all orders where the total amount exceeds $20

-List all genres available in the Books table
+9. List all genres available in the Books table

-Find the book with the lowest stock
+10. Find the book with the lowest stock

-Calculate total revenue generated from all orders
+11. Calculate the total revenue generated from all orders

-🔹 Advanced Queries
+Advance Queries

-Retrieve total number of books sold for each genre
+1. Retrieve the total number of books sold for each genre

-Find average price of books in the “Fantasy” genre
+2. Find the average price of books in the "Fantasy" genre

-List customers who have placed at least 2 orders
+3. List customers who have placed at least 2 orders

-Find the most frequently ordered book
+4. Find the most frequently ordered book

-Show top 3 most expensive books in the “Fantasy” genre
+5. Show the top 3 most expensive books of 'Fantasy' genre

-Retrieve total quantity of books sold by each author
+6. Retrieve the total quantity of books sold by each author

-List cities where customers who spent over $30 are located
+7. List the cities where customers who spent over $30 are located

-Find the customer who spent the most on orders
+8. Find the customer who spent the most on orders

-Calculate stock remaining after fulfilling all orders
+9. Calculate the stock remaining after fulfilling all orders

 📊 Key Insights from the Analysis

 Fiction and Fantasy genres showed the highest sales volumes.